-Driscoll, a Republican, was the representative for New York's 29th congressional district from 1907 to 1913.
+Driscoll was the representative for New York’s 29th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Dec 1899 to Mar 1913, Driscoll missed 423 of 1,328 roll call votes, which is 31.9%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Dec 1899-Feb 1900||21||9||42.9%||85th|